bc141/gamerankd/NEXT.md

 - Small, scoped commits; PR with screenshots/logs

 ## Next Steps
-1) Commit handoff system files
+1) Verify all security errors are resolved in Supabase
 2) Test CI guard workflow on this PR
-3) Verify all UNFILLED placeholders are replaced
+3) Ready for production deployment or feature development

 ## Open Questions / Decisions Needed
 - Should we add more handoff fields to NEXT.md?